-If you'd like to copy the work you've done from one Engine to the other and then make some modifications, for example, or you'd simply like to have a temporary backup of something interesting while you continue your sonic experiments, there are two options.
-Click the double-document icon next to the Engine number and a menu will present those options to you.
+This function is useful if you'd like to copy the work you've done from one Engine to another and then make modifications, or if you'd simply like a temporary backup of something interesting while you keep working in the current Engine.
+Click the double-document icon to see these options:

-I: The copy process could cause the Engine type to be changed, depending on the current settings of the source and destination tabs.
+!
+The copy process could cause the Engine type to be changed, depending on the current settings of the source and destination tabs.
 But the original oscillator settings will be preserved until the edited preset has been stored to memory.

 5.1.2.1.
-Copy to Engine X
+Copy to engine X

-This choice will copy the oscillator settings, including the Engine type and the Output settings, from one Engine tab to the other.
-However, this Copy procedure will preserve the oscillator-specific modulation routes that already exist on the other Engine tab.
+This choice copies the oscillator settings, including the Engine type and Output settings, from one Engine tab to the other.
+It will also preserve the oscillator-specific modulation routes that already exist on the other Engine tab.

 This option is useful if you want to duplicate the oscillator settings and then detune the two Engine tabs slightly, for example.
 It's a quick way to make a great sound even fatter.
-However, if you have used modulation settings to affect the oscillators you may want to choose the next option.
+However, if you have used modulation settings to affect the oscillators, you may want the next option.

 5.1.2.2.
-Copy to Engine X with modulations
+Copy to engine X with modulations

-This option will copy all of the Engine tab settings, including the Engine type and the Output settings, from one Engine tab to the other.
-The difference with this option is that it also copies all of the oscillator-specific modulation routes.
+This option copies all Engine tab settings, including the Engine type and the Output settings, from one Engine tab to the other.
+The difference is that it also copies all of the oscillator-specific modulation routes.
 This could be the better option if the modulation settings are having a significant impact on the oscillators.